 If you propose cutting a tree with a trunk diameter of more than 8 inches measured 4 feet from the ground, you must produce a site plan review.
-This request will be reviewed by Albany Parks and recreation, where else the community development department of the planning division reviews the plan.
+This request will be reviewed by Albany Parks and Recreation, where else the community development department of the planning division reviews the plan.

 What trees are protected in Albany?

-The City highly protects all trees growing in public space.
+The City highly protects all trees growing in public spaces.
 However, if the so-named tree falls under significant or heritage trees, the kids are protected by the Albany tree preservation order.
 Therefore before working on them, you’ll need to obtain a permit.

 Heritage trees are protected by the Albany heritage tree program, which was mainly established by the city tree commission.

 Their main concern is to foster, recognize, appreciate, and protect all trees with historical significance to Albany’s people.
-They also ensure only approved street trees are planted in the City.
+They also ensure that only approved street trees are planted in the City.

 Prohibited activities in the City of Albany

-- It is illegal for any person to destroy, break, injure or remove trees growing in public space without a permit
+- It is illegal for any person to destroy, break, injure, or remove trees growing in public space without a permit

 - No one should attach anything; rope, chain, wire, sign, or whatsoever to public trees.

-- During repair, alteration, removal, or construction of any street structure, it is unlawful for any contractor or property owner to leave in the vicinity any public tree.
+- During the repair, alteration, removal, or construction of any street structure, it is unlawful for any contractor or property owner to leave in the vicinity any public tree.

 - No excavations shall take place 10 feet off any street tree without the approval of the City Forester.
-During excavations, 10 feet far from the tree, such person involved must effectively guard the subject tree.
+During excavations, 10 feet far from the tree, such a person involved must effectively guard the subject tree.

 - All construction materials must stay at least 4 feet away from the nearest street tree.